-Need more signs that it's time for quitting your job?
+Need more signs that it's time to quit your job?
 I’ve expanded on the ten reasons in my earlier articles, the Top 10 Reasons to Quit Your Job, and 10 Tips That It's Time to Quit Your HR Employment, to add five more signs that it's time for quitting your job.

 Perhaps these signs will give you the boost you need to strike out in a new direction.
 If so, here are also the resources you need to maintain economic viability and pursue your job search while maintaining your current job.
 You can make a job search or career change feasible if you prepare for the change in advance.